February 2018 Android platform distribution: Oreo breaks 1% usage and Nougat is finally on top

 |+0.1

 The data is pretty straightforward this month—every version except for Nougat and Oreo lost a few tenths of a percent.
-That puts Nougat in the lead of all versions, finally beating out Marshamallow.
-It's 29.5% for Nougat and 28.1% for Marshmallow.
+That puts Nougat in the lead of all versions, finally beating out Marshmallow.
+It's 28.5% for Nougat and 28.1% for Marshmallow.

 The collective 0.4% rise for Oreo versions leaves the newest platform over 1% usage for the first time.
-Oreo's growth has remaining in lock-step with Nougat's increases last year, and February is no different.
+Oreo's growth has remained in lock-step with Nougat's increases last year, and February is no different.
 This is also when Nougat crossed the 1% barrier last year.
 If that holds, we can look forward to Oreo being the biggest piece of the pie in a year.
 We can only hope that Project Treble makes the next round of updates a bit faster.

 - Source: